mehdi-farsi/indie_weeklies-issue-generators/README.md

 The project is organized into several components:

 - `TwitterScraper`: Scrapes tweets from Twitter without using the API
-- `TweetRanker`: Ranks tweets by engagement and follower count
+- `TweetRanker`: Ranks tweets by engagement and account popularity score
+- `AccountPopularity`: Provides popularity scores for Twitter accounts from indie_accounts.csv
 - `TweetSummarizer`: Summarizes tweets using OpenAI
 - `ScreenshotGenerator`: Takes screenshots of tweets using Puppeteer
 - `ProductHuntScraper`: Scrapes the Product Hunt weekly leaderboard